Ethical Code of Annali di Ca’ Foscari. Serie occidentale

 The relationship among the Editor-in-Chief, the Advisory Board and the Publisher is based on the principle of publishing independence.

-The Editor-in-Chief and the Editorial Board of Annali di Ca’ Foscari.
+The Editor-in-Chief and the Advisory Board of Annali di Ca’ Foscari.
 Serie occidentale alone are responsible for the decision to publish the articles submitted.

 Submitted articles, after having been checked for plagiarism by means of the anti-plagiarism software Compilatio that is used by the University and is made available to us, will be sent to at least two reviewers.
 Final acceptance presumes the implementation of possible amendments, as required by the reviewers and under the supervision of the Annali di Ca’ Foscari.
-Serie occidentale Editors.
+Serie occidentale Editor-in-Chief.

 The Annali di Ca’ Foscari.
-Serie occidentale Editors and Editorial Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.
+Serie occidentale Editor-in-Chief and Advisory Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.

 If the Annali di Ca’ Foscari.
-Serie occidentale Editors and Editorial Board notice (or receive notifications of) mistakes or inaccuracies, conflict of interest or plagiarism in a published article, they will immediately warn the Author and the Publisher and will undertake the necessary actions to resolve the issue.
+Serie occidentale Editor-in-Chief and Advisory Board notice (or receive notifications of) mistakes or inaccuracies, conflict of interest or plagiarism in a published article, they will immediately warn the Author and the Publisher and will undertake the necessary actions to resolve the issue.
+They will do their best to correct the published content whenever they are informed that it contains scientific errors or that the authors have committed unethical or illegal acts in connection with their published work.
 If necessary, they will withdraw the article or publish a recantation.